hadron-project/hadron/README.md

 - Within the DB, each stream receives a top-level keyspace based on the name.
 Stream names must be simple, matching the character set `[-_A-Za-z0-9.]+`.
 - The stream's concrete data is stored under the keyspace as follows `/streams/{streamName}/data/{id}`.
 This allows for easily watching a keyspace for consumer operations.
 - The stream's consumer offsets are stored under the keyspace as follows `/streams/{streamName}/offsets/{consumerId}`.
 This allows for easily updating the offsets of consumers by consumer ID.
 - This system does not use oplogs as there is only one type of operation which can be applied to persistent streams.
-Replication is synchronous to all other writers nodes, so writer delegate changes will normally not require the master sync.
+Replication is synchronous to all other writers nodes.
+- The node's ID is stored under `/node/id`.
 - The cluster's membership, node state, and writer delegates are stored in the database under `/cluster/metadata/`.
 Each change gets an ID just as a standard persistent stream.
 This data is synchronously replicated to all writer nodes.
 Reader nodes receive the data at the same time, but the operation will be considered complete after writer nodes are synced.

 ### data replication